 - 3.5 Effectiveness and Events Requiring Notice to the Underwriter.
 The Company shall use its best efforts to cause the Registration Statement to remain effective with a current prospectus for at least nine (9) months after the Applicable Time, and shall notify the Underwriter immediately and confirm the notice in writing: (i) of the effectiveness of the Registration Statement and any amendment thereto; (ii) of the issuance by the Commission of any stop order or of the initiation, or the threatening, of any proceeding for that purpose; (iii) of the issuance by any state securities commission of any proceedings for the suspension of the qualification of the Public Securities for offering or sale in any jurisdiction or of the initiation, or the threatening, of any proceeding for that purpose; (iv) of the mailing and delivery to the Commission for filing of any amendment or supplement to the Registration Statement or Prospectus; (v) of the receipt of any comments or request for any additional information from the Commission; and (vi) of the happening of any event during the period described in this Section 3.5 that, in the judgment of the Company, makes any statement of a material fact made in the Registration Statement, the Pricing Disclosure Package or the Prospectus untrue or that requires the making of any changes in (a) the Registration Statement in order to make the statements therein, in light of the circumstances under which they were made, not misleading.
 If the Commission or any state securities commission shall enter a stop order or suspend such qualification at any time, the Company shall make every reasonable effort to obtain promptly the lifting of such order. - 3.6 Review of Financial Statements.
-For a period of three (3) years after the date of this Agreement, the Company, at its expense, shall cause its regularly engaged independent registered public accounting firm to review (but not audit) the Company's financial statements for each of the three fiscal quarters immediately preceding the announcement of any quarterly financial information. - 3.7 Listing.
-The Company shall use its best efforts to maintain the listing of the shares of Common Stock (including the Shares, the Firm Class A Warrants and the Option Class A Warrants) on the Exchange for at least three years from the date of this Agreement. - 3.8 Financial Public Relations Firm.
+For a period of three (3) years after the date of this Agreement, the Company, at its expense, shall cause its regularly engaged independent registered public accounting firm to review (but not audit) the Company's financial statements for each of the three fiscal quarters immediately preceding the announcement of any quarterly financial information. - 3.7 Quotation on OTCQB.
+The Company shall use its best efforts to maintain the quotation of its shares of Common Stock (including the Shares, the Firm Class A Warrants and the Option Class A Warrants) on the Market for at least three years from the date of this Agreement, other than any termination resulting from an uplisting of the Common Stock and the Class A Warrants. - 3.8 Financial Public Relations Firm.
 As of the Effective Date, the Company shall have retained a financial public relations firm reasonably acceptable to the Underwriter and the Company, which shall initially be The Ruth Group (the "Public Relations Firm"), which firm shall be experienced in assisting issuers in initial public offerings of securities and in their relations with their security holders.